ggData/tweetharvest/README.md

 - the initial lines report the hashtags that we are monitoring and the id of the most recent tweet for that hashtag in our database.
 If there are no tweets yet, we get `-1`, as in this instance.
 - every few seconds, our programme retrieves up to 100 tweets from Twitter for a given hashtag.
 It reports how many of these tweets are new in our database.
 The last line in our example output says that we retrieved 100 tweets with the hash `#happy` but only 96 of them were new.

+Inside the MongoDB datastore, a database has been created called `tweets_db` and our tweets are being stored there in a collection that bears the same name as the `projectname` we used as argument to `main.py`, in the case of this example, the collection is `emotweets`.

 ### Stopping and Starting

 At this stage the console reports that `tweetharvest` is merrily downloading emotional tweets for us.
 Eventually a number of things may happen: